2021/22 Full-time Undergraduate course

-There are two sets of awards across six different categories that are only for students on the Planning, Regeneration and Development degree, and one further award which is open to all students on courses at Ulster accredited by the Royal Institution of Chartered Surveyors (RICS).
+There are two sets of awards across six different categories that are only for students studying Planning, Regeneration and Development, and one further award which is open to all students on courses at Ulster University accredited by the Royal Institution of Chartered Surveyors (RICS).
 These awards are evidence of the close links that exist between Ulster University and the planning and development sector.

-The Royal Town Planning Institute (RTPI) presents two prizes:
+The Royal Town Planning Institute (RTPI) presents a prize:

 The Environmental and Planning Law Association of Northern Ireland (EPLANI) presents four prizes:

-RICS Award - given to the First Year student with the highest overall average in the School of the Built Environment, Ulster University.
+RICS Award - given to the First Year student with the highest overall average in the Belfast School of Architecture and the Built Environment, Ulster University.

 All of these awards are prestigious and sought-after by students on the course.